RayTracing/raytracing.github.io/README.md

 Building and Running
 ---------------------
-Copies of source are provided for you to check your work and compare against.
+Copies of the source are provided for you to check your work and compare against.
 If you wish to build the provided source, this project uses CMake.
 To build, go to the root of the project directory and run the following commands to create the debug version of every executable: